The CodePush Update That Silently Bricked 40,000 React Native Users for 72 Hours

 Refunds issued: 214 (users who couldn't complete purchases)

 We rebuilt the CodePush pipeline with a validation gate that runs before any bundle reaches production.
-The key insight: you can test native module resolution without a physical device — you just need to build the actual JS bundle (not jest mocks) and import-validate it against a manifest of expected native modules.
+You can test native module resolution without a physical device.
+You just need to build the actual JS bundle (not jest mocks) and import-validate it against a manifest of expected native modules.

 /**